 The header of a Unity Object drawer refers to the element located at the very top of the drawer that contains information and controls related to the target of the drawer.
 In GameObject drawers this contains the name of the target GameObject and controls for things such as changing the active state of the GameObject. ..

 Pinging refers to the displaying and highlighting of an Unity Object either in the Hierarchy of Project view.
-This can happen in response to clicking an object reference in the inspector, or as a new feature in Power Inspector, by middle-clicking headers of Unity Objec..
+This can happen in response to clicking an Object reference field in the inspector, or as a new feature in Power Inspector, by middle-clicking headers of Unity Objec..

 “Drawer target” is used to refer to the target that the drawer represents.
 Usually this means a class member such as a field or a property, but in the case of Unity Object Drawers, this means the target Unity Object.
 Not to be confused with Target Object, which refers to the Unity Object holds the ..